quicwg/base-drafts/draft-ietf-quic-recovery.md

 exceed a small multiple, `pacing_gain`, of the congestion window.
 Allowing for bursts can reduce CPU utilization at the risk of increased retransmits rates.

-The `pacing_gain` multiplier, with a value of at least 1, allows senders to increase the rate of sending.
-The value of `pacing_gain` might be larger in slow start to ensure the sender is typically congestion window limited, rather than pacing limited.
+A `pacing_gain` multiplier greater than 1 allows senders to increase the rate of sending.
+The value of `pacing_gain` might be larger in slow start than congestion avoidance to ensure the sender increases its congestion window is able to double every round trip.

 The ideal interval between the previously send packet burst and the next is: